 The most preferable situation is to arrange for commercial transportation.
 If this

-approach is not practical then arranging for University automobiles, with drivers
+approach is not practical University vehicles can be used.

-Before leaving on any student related travel, a waiver form, obtained from the Purchasing
+Before leaving on any student related travel, a waiver form must be obtained.

-Basic to safe operation of an automobile is obeying all traffic laws, including the
+Basic safe operation of a vehicle is obeying all traffic laws, including the

+wearing

-wearing of seatbelts by the driver and all passengers.
+of seat belts by the driver and all passengers.
 This precludes passengers from

+riding

-riding in the back of pick-ups and vans even around the campus, unless adequate and
+in the back of pick-ups and vans even around the campus.

 Most accidents in which University drivers are involved occur in backing and turning

-When it is necessary to drive for long periods it is important to rotate drivers and/or
+When it is necessary to drive for long periods of time, it is important to rotate

-take rest stops every 90 to 120 minutes.
-Such stops should include getting out of
+drivers and/or take rest stops every 90 to 120 minutes.
+Such stops should include

 Vans represent one of the greatest driving risks to the University.
 This is because